tremberic/Webinar_2025_08_ai-agents-snowflakev3/ARCHITECTURE.md

 -   **Purpose**: To act as an orchestrator that can use multiple "tools" (like Cortex Analyst and Cortex Search) to answer a complex question.
 -   **Usage**: The main "Prospecting" chat interface uses a Cortex Agent.
 When a user asks a question, the agent decides whether to use Cortex Analyst (for analytical queries), Cortex Search (for searching transcripts), or a combination of both.
 This is handled by the `snowflake_api_call` function in `streamlit_app.py`.
+-   **Agent orchestration logic**:
+    -   If handle_address_logic returns False (i.e., no address scenario), the query goes to the Cortex Agent via snowflake_api_call(query).
+    -   That call uses two tools:
+        -   Cortex Analyst (text-to-SQL against sales_metrics using sales_metrics_model.yaml)
+        -   Cortex Search (semantic search over sales_conversations)
+        -   The agent auto-selects which tool(s) to use.
+    -   If Analyst produces SQL, it’s shown/sent to Snowflake and results rendered; if no SQL is inferred, there is a fallback to a plain LLM completion (direct_completion).
+    -   Citations from Search are used to fetch and display relevant conversation transcripts.

 ### Cortex `COMPLETE` Function